wolframkriesing/site-stitcher/content/tidbit/2020/08/index.md

 And it seems a bit more fitting to my (low) state of knowledge.

-# ML vs. VRT - Part 1 (was: Machine Learning vs. Screenshot Comparing?)
+# ML for VRT - Part 1 (was: Machine Learning vs. Screenshot Comparing?)
 slug: machine-learning-vs-screenshot-comparing
 dateCreated: 2020-08-04 18:14 CET
 tags: testing, machine learning, automation, visual regression test